Women in the Great War - World War I

 The Symbol of Service to Mankind – The American Red Cross - 1918

-Hence its canteens, and rest stations, and all its cooperation with the government, with YMCA, and with all other war agencies, to render the soldier life as tolerable, as comforting, and as heartening as possible.
+Hence, canteens and rest stations, and all their cooperation with the government, YMCA, and other war agencies, render the soldier life as tolerable, comforting, and heartening as possible.

 Emergency detachments of the Nursing Service have been found necessary because of war.
-The body of enrolled Red Cross nurses constitutes the reserve for the Army and Navy Nurse Corps.
+The body of enrolled Red Cross nurses constitutes the Army and Navy Nurse Corps reserve.

 The Red Cross Organization During The War - 1918